 Search Engine Optimization Ready

 There are any number of plugins that help boost SEO while making the process automatic.
-This means once you set the plugin for optimization, all you need to worry about is writing content.
+Once you set the plugin for optimization, all you need to worry about is writing content.

 One such tool is Yoast SEO.
 One of the things that makes this plugin special is that developers keep up with changes to Google’s algorithm and keep Yoast updated with best practices possible.